 Chris joined Watsi on December 6th, 2019.
-Eight months ago, Chris became the 5552nd member to automatically support a new Watsi patient every month.
-Since then, 439 more people have become monthly donors!
-Chris' most recent donation supported Sok, a young man from Cambodia, to fund hip fracture repair.
+Three years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chris' most recent donation supported Anthony, a 14-year-old boy from Kenya, to fund a colostomy.